jstolarek/slicer/doc/roadmap.md

       * perhaps convert Slicer to a library?
 This could perhaps allow to avoid double compilation?

-  * it seems that functionality in Util module can be implemented differently and the whole module can then be removed:

-    * move PP class and sb function into PrettyPrinting module

   * Separate the code into library and executable?